Strategies for crossing the Channel

 4. Radio contact: Maintaining a radio dialogue with an ATC unit is a good safety recommendation.
 On the UK side of the FIR international boundary the usual choice will be London Information or Headcorn Radio, an A/G service only, are happy for you to stay on their frequency until mid channel is reached.
 On the French side of the FIR boundary, French regulations officially require you to make first contact with Lille Information, but some UK pilots prefer to speak to Calais Tower or to Le Touquet Tower.
 We do not quote the current frequencies here as they change from time to time and are best checked in the Airfield plates section.

 5. Flying in a group: This is often the preferred choice with visual and radio contact contact being maintained.
-There is no approved air band frequency for air to air but microllight pilots often use 129.825 for this purpose despite the lack of approval.
+On the UK side of the FIR you can use the Microlight air-to-air channel 129.835 to remain in contact with your flying buddies.
+Unfortunately in France there is no approved frequency for air to air but microlight pilots often use 129.830 for this purpose despite the lack of approval.
 If contact with a group is lost it is best to revert to an agreed Plan B and speak to one of the ATC units.

 6. Safety Equipment: The minimum requirement is a good aviation quality life jacket, not self inflating, but with an operable gas canister.
 It should have a crotch strap fitted so that it can't come off over the wearer's head, and also be sent back regularly for inspection and service.
 Second, a modern portable distress beacon such as a McMurdo.